Cabo vs. Loreto: Which is Better for a Golf Vacation?

 Loreto and its environs offer many of these activities, and water sports in the crystal-clear waters of the Bay of Loreto (a UNESCO World Heritage Site) are far superior, but Cabo simply offers more.

 Several major airlines schedule nonstop and connecting flights to Los Cabos from dozens of major gateways in the U.S. and Canada.
 Among resort destinations, Cabo’s international airport is the second busiest in Mexico after Cancun.
 Loreto, on the other hand, is a small seaside town.
-Air access is limited to flights from Tijuana, Los Angeles, San Francisco, Phoenix, Dallas and Calgary (seasonal).
+Air access is limited to flights from Tijuana, La Paz, Los Angeles, San Francisco, Phoenix, Dallas and Calgary (seasonal).

 Straddling the Tropic of Cancer, Los Cabos and Loreto each enjoys a mild, Mediterranean-style climate, with 340 days of sunshine plus cooling sea breezes.
 Both offer ideal golf weather year-round, especially from November through April.